Veritex Holdings, Inc. (VBTX): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2010 Veritex Community Bank Chartered Established banking operations in Dallas, Texas.
+2010 Veritex Community Bank Chartered Established core banking operations in the Dallas, Texas market.

-2014 Initial Public Offering (IPO) Became a publicly traded company (VBTX), raising capital for growth and expansion.
+2014 Initial Public Offering (IPO) Became a publicly traded company (VBTX), securing capital for aggressive expansion and acquisitions.

-2017 Acquisition of Sovereign Bancshares, Inc. Expanded footprint significantly in the Dallas-Fort Worth market, adding branches and assets.
+2017 Acquisition of Sovereign Bancshares, Inc. Significantly expanded the bank's physical footprint and asset base within the Dallas-Fort Worth metroplex.

-2019 Merger with Green Bancorp, Inc. Substantially increased scale, entering the Houston market and pushing total assets over the $8 billion mark.
+2019 Merger with Green Bancorp, Inc. Substantially increased scale, pushing total assets over the $8 billion mark and entering the crucial Houston market.

 Veritex Holdings, Inc. (VBTX) Ownership Structure